virpatelwork-glitch/aptamer-pipeline/README.md

 *   `scripts/`: Python scripts for sequence generation, folding analysis, and docking setup.
 *   `configs/`: Configuration files for AutoDock Vina parameters.
-*   `docs/`: Detailed overview of the pipeline flow and methodology.

 ## Key Tools Used